RoigOriol/Portfolio3/README.md

 Tweak rotations/unconventional layout in SectionShell.jsx.

 🚢 Deployment
-Netlify/Vercel: build npm run build, serve dist/.
+Netlify/Vercel: build with npm run build, serve dist/.

-GitHub Pages: use vite + CI action or gh-pages.
+GitHub Pages: use Vite + CI action or gh-pages.

 📄 License
 Free to use/modify for personal projects.
 Add your own license if distributing.